Discrete Representations Strengthen Vision Transformer Robustness: Method

 In the finetuning stage, we optimize $\psi$ while holding $\theta$ and $\phi$ fixed, which corresponds to learning a ViT and finetuning the discrete embeddings.
 This can be seen by rearranging the ELBO:

 where $p_\psi(y|x,z)$ is the proposed ViT model.
 The first term denotes the likelihood for classification that is learned by minimizing the multi-class cross-entropy loss.
 The second term becomes a constant given the fixed $\theta$ and $\phi$.

-Our pretraining and finetuning strategy is partially inspired by the DALL-E model~\citep{ramesh2021zero}.
-We find this strategy outperforms the joint training strategy where the learning of pixel embeddings can overwhelm the learning of discrete embeddings as the former is much shallower and hence easier to learn.
-Pretraining allows the encoder to start with reasonable initialization and prevents the ViT model to bypass using discrete embeddings.
 It is important to note that the discrete embeddings are learned end-to-end in both pretraining and finetuning.
+Details are discussed in Appendix~\ref{sec:appendix_obj}.